site home manc'r home join unite news campaigns events resources training organisation contact us

 For the vast majority of employees (who aren't yet covered by union recognition) Fujitsu Voice will be the primary formal channel to raise and address issues of concern other than raising an individual grievance.

 Fujitsu Voice won't change the way Fujitsu works overnight.
 However, the unions and other employee forums have been building up pressure for less secrecy, and for more democracy and accountability at work.
 Making Fujitsu Voice as effective as possible is another step along this road.
-The fact that Fujitsu Voice is on a firmer legal footing than the old UKCF means that the company will find it harder to ignore.
 We need a strong team of reps to ensure this opportunity isn't wasted.

 For many years, Fujitsu used the UK Consultative Forum (UKCF) to try to inform and consult employees.
 The Employee Representatives on the UKCF were elected to represent all staff.

 On occasion, the UKCF played an important role, but the company wasn't committed to making it work, prevented reps communicating effectively with constituents, and bypassed the UKCF over issues that were of great importance to employees.
-Last year this came to a head after the company failed to consult the UKCF about the pay freeze, its strategy to exit all the Defined Benefit pension schemes, or the redundancy programme.
+Unlike the Fujitsu Voice Charter, the UKCF agreement wasn’t legally enforceable.
+In 2009 this came to a head after the company failed to consult the UKCF about the pay freeze, its strategy to exit all the Defined Benefit pension schemes, or a major redundancy programme (“Project Cherry”).

-In a statement from the UKCF Employee Representatives Committee on 3rd September 2009, all the Employee Reps resigned, asking for immediate elections in which a number would "seek re-election on the basis of a mandate from our constituents to take whatever action is necessary to make the UKCF more effective".
-The company failed to organise the elections, so the UKCF reps then issued a second statement on 22nd October 2009 in which they gave notice to terminate the existing UKCF agreement, calling for a new body to be set up.
-"This new body would be better able to represent employees effectively because it would have a firmer legal footing by not operating as a "Pre-Existing Agreement" in the terms of the legislation".
-The reps offered to negotiate this change, but instead the company unilaterally initiated elections to a Negotiating Group which they would negotiate with instead.
-The response from the UKCF reps on 26th January 2010 is in a third statement.
+All the Employee Reps resigned, asking for immediate elections in which a number would "seek re-election on the basis of a mandate from our constituents to take whatever action is necessary to make the UKCF more effective".
+The company failed to organise the elections, so the UKCF reps then gave notice to terminate the existing UKCF agreement, calling for a new body to be set up on a firmer legal footing.

 Limitations